hiro2233/nuttx/nuttx/configs/arduino-due/README.txt

        make clean_context all

      An alias in your .bashrc file might make that less painful.

-  3. Dependencies are not made when using Windows versions of the GCC.
-This is because the dependencies are generated using Windows pathes which do not work with the Cygwin make.

-       MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

   NOTE 1: The CodeSourcery toolchain (2009q1) does not work with default optimization level of -Os (See Make.defs).
 It will work with -O0, -O1, or -O2, but not with